-A 30+story skiTower is a vision of broad band ski trails spiraling from the top.
+A 30+story skiTower is his vision, with indoor broad band ski trails spiraling from the top.
 Ski touring and hiking facilities widen the scope for sport enthusiasts.
-Trail side rest areas improve the skiing flow, and each stop simulates a "look out' from inspiring mountain tops.
+Trail side rest areas improve the skiing flow, and each stop simulates "a virtual view" from inspiring mountain tops.
 It gives advanced skiers a true skiing experience, and brings beginners quickly to higher levels via a high Tech ski gymnasium.

-This sample is just the core idea and far from the gargantuan project.
+This sample is just the core idea for a gargantuan project.